dbalatero/light-phone-sms-gateway/README.md

 ## Supported Commands

 Here are the currently supported commands.
-If you want to add more commands
+If you want to add more commands, see [Contributing a new command](#contributing-a-new-command).

 ### directions